The good -- and the bad -- can rub off on pros

 "When I played with Angel Cabrera on the last day," explained McIlroy, "he was almost too quick for me and [it was] almost like I started to rush.
 I'm a fast player, but the pace of play was almost too quick, to the point where we were waiting so much on the group ahead instead of me maybe just taking my time and walking a little slower in between shots."

 McIlroy didn't need to finish the story.
 It's already written into major championship lore.
-Leading entering the back-nine, he hooked a tee shot so far left on the 10th hole that his ball found a section of Augusta National many didn't even know existed.
+Leading entering the back nine, he hooked a tee shot so far left on the 10th hole that his ball found a section of Augusta National many didn't even know existed.
 He finished in a share of 15th place that day.
 And yes, he's still searching for that elusive green jacket.

 For the next four weeks, there will be no PGA Tour-recommended feature groupings, no random computer-generated pairings.
 Instead, players will be slotted together based on their FedEx Cup standing, starting with the top three of Hideki Matsuyama, Justin Thomas and Spieth, the last two being both the most recent major champions and close friends.
-None of which doesn't sound like such a big deal.
+None of which sound like such a big deal.

 But it is.
 It affects these players.
 Just ask them.